microprediction/monteprediction/TFRO.md

 # Thanks for reaching out, stranger
-This is my current "hey nice to connect on Linked-In can I help you" page.
-Here's the (almost) free stuff:
+This is my current "hey nice to connect on Linked-In" page.
+I list only highly specific ways I might help.

+### If you are looking for free stuff
+or almost free

+- Free open-source software ... see [here](https://github.com/microprediction)
+- Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home)
 - A [book](https://mitpress.mit.edu/9780262047326/microprediction/) on prediction networks.
 Audio for chapter one [here](https://github.com/microprediction/building_an_open_ai_network/blob/main/docs/assets/audio/Microprediction_Chapter_1.mp3).
-- Free open-source software ... see [here](https://github.com/microprediction)
-- Papers, articles, blogs etc are listed on my [home page](https://github.com/microprediction/home)

-If you run a business I will briefly list the small set of specific things I can legitimately help you with:

 ### If you trade OTC,